 To start with, there are different types of bankruptcy for consumers.
 Chapter 7, if you qualify for it, allows for your debts to be wiped clean.
-Chapter 11 and Chapter 13 cases require paying back some of the amounts you owe over a period of time determined by the bankruptcy court overseeing your case (learn more about how bankruptcy works here).
+Chapter 11 and Chapter 13 cases require paying back some of the amounts you owe over a period of time determined by the bankruptcy court overseeing your case.
 Determining which chapter you qualify for can be difficult, which is why it’s smart to find a professional like a bankruptcy attorney to help you through the process.

 Paying your creditors